 On February 2, 1977 an uncontrollable fire swept through First Baptist Church, destroying the beautiful sanctuary and education building.
 The treasured memorial stained glass windows and the magnificent new organ were no more.
 The brass bell, cast in the Netherlands in 1854, fell from its steeple into the burning cauldron and broke into pieces.
-These pieces are later recovered and returned to the Netherlands for recasting; the bell now hangs in the bell tower at the front of the church, ringing out at the beginning of our worship once again.
+These pieces are later recovered and returned to the Netherlands for recasting; the bell now hangs in the bell tower at the front of the church.

 Through the Lord’s leadership and the blessing He bestowed upon His faithful servants, the first services were held in the present facilities (the construction of which was already underway when the fire occurred) on June 25, 1978.
 FBC is now being led by Dr. Rob Pochek.